What are the new rules for UK travel to France?

 UK travel to France: What are the new rules?

-Travel ban has finally lifted for vaccinated Brits
+Travel ban has finally lifted for vaccinated Brits – but plenty of paperwork is required from visitors

-The French ban on British travellers that began on 18 December 2021 is to end on Friday.
+The French ban on British travellers that began on 20 December 2021 has ended.

+The Interior Ministry in Paris said: “Faced with the predominance of the Omicron variant both in France and in the United Kingdom, the government has chosen to ease the specific health control measures at the borders which had been decided last December for vaccinated travellers from the United Kingdom.”

+These are the key questions and answers about travel from the UK to France .

 What do I need to travel to France?

 As a British traveller going on holiday, visiting family or friends or embarking on a business trip, you will need proof of full vaccination.
-For the purposes of crossing the frontier, that comprises being double-jabbed with Pfizer, AstraZeneca, etc.
+For the purposes of crossing the frontier, that comprises being double-jabbed with Pfizer, AstraZeneca or Moderna, or a single Janssen dose.

 You can upload the QR certificates generated by the NHS showing your vaccinations to the TousAntiCovid app.